Rasika1023/Capstone-Blinkitdata-Analysis/README.md

 ├── blinkit_data.sql                       # SQL queries (not uploaded yet)
 ├── PowerBI_Dashboard.pbix                 # Power BI dashboard (not uploaded yet)
 └── README.md                              # Project documentation

+**
+##  Power BI Dashboard Highlights**

+- Dynamic filters by Outlet Size, Product Type, and Region
+- KPI cards displaying total revenue and sales count
+- Bar and pie charts for category-wise contribution
+- Trendline analysis across time (if applicable)

+**##  Insights Gained**

+- Certain outlet sizes contribute significantly more to total sales.
+- There is a skew in selling price vs MRP in specific categories.
+- Product types and location types have a direct influence on performance.

+**
+##  SQL Use Cases**

+- Aggregation of sales by outlet size and type
+- Calculation of percentage contribution using subqueries
+- Sorting and filtering based on KPI thresholds

+**## Future Improvements**

+- Include time-series trend analysis if timestamp data is available
+- Add predictive modeling for demand forecasting
+- Automate data refresh and reporting